-One of the reason I hadd chosen Kingsway Hall to have my First afternoon tea experience was it’s location: just a 2 minute walk from Covent Garden London.
+One of the reason I had chosen Kingsway Hall to have my First afternoon tea experience was it’s location: just a 2 minute walk from Covent Garden London.
 I don’t think we’ve done one London trip without passing by this great place.
 I just love the lively ambiance, the stalls, shops and artists.
 There weren’t any artists performing outdoors when we got there (Because of the weather?
 Because it was 6 pm already?), but there was a band playing in the central ‘indoor’ area.
 They were playing vivid classical music and you could just tell they were enjoying themselves.

-Getting that cupcake
+Getting that cupcake at Covent Garden

 We didn’t come to Covent Garden entirely without intention, though.
 You see, I have this thing with cupcakes.
 It’s weird because I don’t enjoy cupcakes nearly as much as I enjoy chocolate, but I always want to try one when I see they’re being sold somewhere because I think they just look so good.